compenguy/AoC2021/README.md

 vertical ones.
 I just duplicated my top-level logic for the first star, removing the filter selecting for just the horizontal and vertical lines.

+## Day 6 Developer Log

+### First Star

+They said "simulate", so I wrote a simulator.
+I thought I was being clever implementing this as a delta queue.
+An entry in the queue for each fish.

+But my delta queue got overwhelmed rather quickly with all the insertions we were doing.
+Simulating for 80 days got a bit out of hand.

+I thought "I should fold together all the fish with the same count" at which point I quickly reduced the problem to an array of buckets for fish of each "age".
+A count of how many fish for each age, and we're done.

+### Second Star

+Running the simulation for 256 days was pretty trivial at this point.
+No longer iterating over each fish with each day, and doing a bunch of insertions, there's only 9 values to update, one for each quantity of time remaining (0-8).

+After I submitted my answer, I came up with a minor refinement, using a `VecDeque` to handle the rotation of ages each day.
+Pop the reproducing ones off the front, push that count onto the back as the new ones, and add that same number into slot 6 in the array for re-introducing the original ones.
+Now the `tick()` function is really clean and readable.